 If the school district does not schedule a resolution meeting within the required timeline and you and the school district are not participating in mediation and have not waived the resolution meeting, you may file a request with OSE at the address listed above to ask an ALJ to schedule your case for a due process hearing and begin the 45-day timeline.
 The ALJ will decide whether the school district had a good reason for not scheduling a resolution meeting.
 If the ALJ determines the school district did not have a good reason for failing to schedule the resolution meeting, the ALJ may order the due process hearing to begin.
-If the ALJ decides that the school district had a good reason for not scheduling the resolution meeting, the ALJ may order that the resolution meeting or a mediation conference be held within a specific time period before the case goes to a due process hearing.
+If the ALJ decides that the school district had a good reason for not schedules that the resolution meeting or a mediation conference be held within a specific time period before the case goes to a due process hearing.